Taking photos of your family:

 In the dining room at home, we have a photo wall with little aluminium dibond prints, and we add new prints each year.
 I was after something similar for my wonderful daylight studio in Winterthur’s old town, and found an even better solution in the form of the mini wall decoration.
 The pictures are made from a lightweight yet stable material, have a magnetic wall mount and can be moved around as you fancy.

 For me, this is a blessing for two reasons.
 Firstly, it gives me the option of changing the prints around on a regular basis, and secondly, I am very much of the “grit your teeth and get on with it” school of thought when it comes to putting up pictures.
 Tape measures are for amateurs, and my efforts often end up with a picture wall that is rather wonky.
 This system completely solves this problem for me.
-The mini wall decoration is available in four different formats, and I opted for the 10x15 and 15x20 landscape formats for my photo studio.
+The mini wall decoration is available in five different formats (10x10, 10x15, 15x15, 15x20, 20x20 cm), and I opted for the 10x15 and 15x20 landscape formats for my photo studio.

 Aluminium dibond – for those that like to go large.